Vintti logo

-Onboarding Email Template for New Employees: Streamline Your Process
+Onboarding Email Template for New Hires

 An onboarding email is a warm welcome sent to new hires before their first day.
 It provides key details to help them start smoothly in their new role and company.
 The main goal is to simplify the onboarding process by setting clear expectations upfront, ensuring new employees feel valued, informed, and ready to contribute from day one.